nakkht/pgu.dev/_drafts/ios-build-versioning.md

 EOF
 ```

 The output of the latter script will be written to `"${SRCROOT}"/Plist/Prefix`.
-Remember to adjust paths to the ones you are using.
+Remember to adjust paths to the ones you chose to use.

-If you feel to using smaller values for time, just change the division of Unix epoch time to the one that suits you:
+If you feel using smaller values for time, change the division of Unix epoch time to the one that suits you:
 - For hour based: `HOURS_SINCE_EPOCH=$(( $(date "+%s")/3600 ))`
 - For day based: `DAYS_SINCE_EPOCH=$(( $(date "+%s")/86400 ))`

-Shell script to convert our decimal back to hex value (it is able to accept full build number which was outputted by the previous shell script or just single decimalized commit values):
+Shell script to convert our decimal back to hex value (it is able to accept full build number that was outputted by the previous shell script or just single decimalized commit values):
 ```sh
 #!/bin/sh -euo pipefail
 if [ ${#} -eq 0 ]; then